awsdocs/amazon-route53-docs/doc_source/resolver-forwarding-inbound-queries.md

 **Security group for this endpoint**
 The ID of one or more security groups that you want to use to control access to this VPC\.
 The security group that you specify must include one or more inbound rules\.
 Inbound rules must allow TCP and UDP access on port 53\.
-For more information, see [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC User Guide*\.
+For more information, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC User Guide*\.

 **IP addresses**
 The IP addresses that you want DNS resolvers on your network to forward DNS queries to\.
+We require you to specify a minimum of two IP addresses for redundancy\.
 Note the following:
 **Multiple Availability Zones**
 We recommend that you specify IP addresses in at least two Availability Zones\.
 You can optionally specify additional IP addresses in those or other Availability Zones\.
 **IP addresses and Amazon VPC elastic network interfaces**
 For each combination of Availability Zone, Subnet, and IP address that you specify, Resolver creates an Amazon VPC elastic network interface\.
-For the current limit on the number of DNS queries per second per IP address in an endpoint, see [Limits on Route 53 Resolver](DNSLimitations.md#limits-api-entities-resolver)\.
+For the current maximum number of DNS queries per second per IP address in an endpoint, see [Quotas on Route 53 Resolver](DNSLimitations.md#limits-api-entities-resolver)\.
 For information about pricing for each elastic network interface, see "Route 53 Resolver" on the [Amazon Route 53 pricing page](https://aws.amazon.com/route53/pricing/)\.
 For each IP address, specify the following values\.
 Each IP address must be in an Availability Zone in the VPC that you specified in **VPC in the *region\-name* Region**\.
 **Availability Zone**
 The Availability Zone that you want DNS queries to pass through on the way to your VPC\.
 The Availability Zone that you specify must be configured with a subnet\.